joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 Logistics generates and consumes an abundance of data, from many sources and some of it sensitive or have other business value.
 Big Data is a huge trend that will have a major impact on logistics business.

-Data is the key success factor of big data and as such it is of great value.
+Data is the key success factor of big data and as such, it is of great value.
 Logistics systems have many endpoints, for instance, tracking devices on trucks, sensors and tracking devices on goods and containers, driver devices (cell phones, tablets) with work orders and reports, etc. There are also central endpoints like dispatch management terminals, analytics software and so on.

 Since logistics revolves around a hot pot of different systems and actors, data ownership can be a real challenge using traditional security.
 The important thing is to have control over what data should be accessed by whom and when.
 Should a customer be able to follow their shipment in real-time?
 Should trucks be able to communicate directly with other trucks?
 With some trucks but not all trucks?
-Organized in groups that changes constantly?
+Organized in groups that change constantly?

 Instead of having trust distributed and delegated as a result of the different network and technology suppliers models, the customer can use HYKER to take full control over the system and manage trust to best suit the security needs and logics of their application.

 ### Insurance

 For an insurance, information about incidents is of importance.
 This can in some cases pose a privacy intrusion.
-Lets explore a scenario where HYKER could ease the situation.
+Let's explore a scenario where HYKER could ease the situation.

 The scenario revolves around a car rental service.
 This car rental service consists of a fleet owner and a bunch of cars.
 The biggest asset of the rental service is, of course, the cars.
-Lately there has been a number of car thefts.
+Lately, there has been a number of car thefts.
 In order to deal with the car theft problem, the owner wants to fit the cars with GPS trackers, so that the insurance company can see what has happened.
-The customers position being known by the car rental company and the insurance company all the time would be a privacy infringement and would hurt the public image of the company.
+The customer's position being known by the car rental company and the insurance company all the time would be a privacy infringement and would hurt the public image of the company.

 The solution can be a trust based security model.
 In day-to-day use, the car broadcasts an encrypted position that only the driver can read.
-If a car is stolen, the decryption key can be shared with the insurance company to prove the cusomers innosence.
-The decision of when to allow the rental company access to data needs to be in the hand of the customer, otherwise he or she can never know if the position is private.
+If a car is stolen, the decryption key can be shared with the insurance company to prove the customers innocence.
+The decision of when to allow the rental company access to data needs to be in the hand of the customer, otherwise, he or she can never know if the position is private.
 This is a clear scenario where trust is the main security concern.
 HYKER easily lets you build systems with a trust model where you can add parties retroactively.

 ### Autonomous Vehicles

-Autonomous vehicles are going to communicate alot.
+Autonomous vehicles are going to communicate constantly.
 The most basic form of communication is car-to-car, where vehicles share things like current speed and direction, known obstacles, etc. with nearby vehicles.
-If the vechicle is part of a fleet, it will also have to be able to communicate things like current position and payload to a traffic management system.
+If the vehicle is part of a fleet, it will also have to be able to communicate things like current position and payload to a traffic management system.

 As this information can be sensitive it is important for the vehicle to be able to set rules for how the data propagates and with whom it is shared.
-That is, detected obstacles can be public data, position and heading made available to nearby vehicles, and routing plans are shared only with associated vehicles (e.g. within the same fleet).
+That is, detected obstacles can be public data, position, and heading made available to nearby vehicles, and routing plans are shared only with associated vehicles (e.g. within the same fleet).
 The groups formed will be of varying dynamicity; the nearby-vehicles-group will be highly dynamic while the fleet remains fairly consistent.
-The forming of these groups, and the maintaining of a healthy state over time by including and excluding members, is a central problem for autonomous systems as agents need to trust the consistency of such groups in order to trust the data.
+The forming of these groups, and the maintaining of a healthy state over time by including and excluding members is a central problem for autonomous systems as agents need to trust the consistency of such groups in order to trust the data.

 This is a basic example of the security needed in a self-organizing system where agents can reach consensus in a distributed way.
 It also suggests how to restrict propagation of sensitive information without human administration.

-In scenario like this, with a shared infrastructure that is constantly changing, security will be unobtainable using traditional ifrastructure-based methods.
-Instead we will need a trust based model like HYKER.
+In a scenario like this, with a shared infrastructure that is constantly changing, security will be unobtainable using traditional infrastructure-based methods.
+Instead, we will need a trust based model like HYKER.

 <!---
 ## A deeper cryptographical intro